-For thirteen years I followed a bodybuilding regime.
+For thirteen years (as of 2015) I followed a bodybuilding regime.
 Now, for the past year, I’ve been following a new training mix of athletic training: mobility, flexibility, and functional exercise.
 Why the change?
 I found flaws in my old routine.
 Strict bodybuilding practices, with limited focus on flexibility, mobility, or functionality, led to muscle imbalances and tightness in my body, leaving me prone to injury.
 So, after a binge on athletic training books and audio seminars, I modified my exercise priorities to better help me with my goal of lifelong fitness.
 Below is a summary of the changes I’ve made to my training.

 Mobility, Flexibility, & Functional Training

 A major part of avoiding injury is incorporating mobility and flexibility movements into your routine.
 For example, I dropped the aesthetic-oriented movements of dumbbell bicep curls and lat pull downs, for TRX one-arm bicep curls and pull ups.
 I also traded smith squats for barbell squats, and leg presses for step ups and lunges.
 I spent more time stretching after a workout than before — when I sometimes skipped it all together.
 My body thanked me for this by elongating my muscles; giving me a leaner and more feminine appearance.
 Lastly, I incorporated massage into every workout session to workout the muscle tightness I had developed from bodybuilding.